Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Details Of The Calculation

-The original calculation of our class A${}_{h}$ massive virtual amplitudes was described in Ref.~\cite{Agarwal:2020dye}.
-For the current work, we have evaluated the amplitudes at 3000 additional phase-space points.
-The samples were obtained on multiple GPUs using the distributed evaluation (\disteval) feature of \pysecdec.
+The calculation of the class A${}_{h}$ massive virtual amplitudes was described in Ref.~\cite{Agarwal:2020dye}.
+In the current work, the integrated virtual contribution is obtained using a new implementation of these amplitudes, relying on the distributed evaluation (\disteval) feature of \pysecdec, developed in tandem with this work.
+We evaluate 3000 unweighted events (distributed according to the Born cross section) on multiple GPUs.
+A major improvement, required to obtain sufficiently stable results in all phase-space regions, is the evaluation of the two-loop amplitudes directly in the physical helicity basis (not the $A$-basis form factors presented in Refs.~\cite{Agarwal:2020dye,vonManteuffel:2015msa}), for which we set a relative accuracy target of 1$\%$ per amplitude.
+On a test grid of phase-space points, taken from Ref~\cite{Agarwal:2020dye}, the mean evaluation time per phase-space point is 1.9 min with the new implementation and accuracy goal compared to 4.8 h with the original code.
 Our new virtual amplitude code is checked against our original code and an independent calculation using different methods described in Ref.~\cite{Bronnum-Hansen:2021olh}.